bufferapp/android-guidelines/project_style_guidelines.md

     List<String> userIdList = new ArrayList<>();

-If and When container names change in the future, the naming of these can often get forgotten about - and just like view naming, it's not entirely necessary.
+If and when container names change in the future, the naming of these can often get forgotten about - and just like view naming, it's not entirely necessary.
 Correct naming of the container itself should provide enough information for what it is.

 ####2.2.3 Avoid simular naming